Skip to content

 How Can a Therapist Help Improve Your Sleep?

 There are several ways that counselling help you improve your sleep.
 Therapists often know the background to why certain items are listed on sleep hygiene lists and help you figure out how to use them to get you a better sleeping routine.
-Some of the things listed on sleep hygiene lists may not be practical for certain living situations (i.e., having your bedroom only for sleeping when you are living in a tiny studio or 1-bedroom apartment) and a counsellor can help you figure out what matters.
+Some of the things listed on sleep hygiene lists may not be practical for certain living situations (i.e., having your bedroom only for sleeping when you are living in a tiny studio or 1-bedroom apartment), but a counsellor can help you figure out what matters.

 Cognitive Behaviour Therapy for Insomnia